This information applies to England and Wales.

 Ask for a confidential chat with your disability adviser.
 Tell them:

 Be factual and specific.
-Tell or show them everything you've done so far to try to manage or resolve the problem.
+Tell or show them everything you have tried to manage or resolve the problem.

 Ask what support they can provide.
 If you know what you need, ask for it.
 Remember that you are not asking for a favour or special treatment.
 You are telling them about your right to support after facing disability discrimination.